Five (5) Rehabilitated Buildings

 New buildings will be contemporary brick and steel structures, but compatible with the historic spirit of the neighborhood.
 A trestle bridge, reminiscent of a railroad trestle, will connect two buildings above street level, providing outdoor options for second-floor users.
 Historic details will be expressed in a contemporary way.
 For example, one entry will be defined with an exterior steel truss that replicates the trusses of the barrel-vaulted building.

-The Railyard and IPConfigure, Inc., a 21st-century video surveillance and research and development software company that is adapting the old Dubin Metals Building on Bowdens Ferry Road, sit along the Elizabeth River Trail, which is being extended and developed with new amenities.
-WPA is designing IP Configure’s headquarters as well.
+The Railyard and IPConfigure, Inc., a 21st-century video surveillance and research and development software company that has adapted the old Dubin Metals Building on Bowdens Ferry Road, sit along the Elizabeth River Trail, which is being extended and developed with new amenities.
+WPA designed IP Configure’s headquarters as well.

-The Railyard represents an investment $30-$40 million, with a potential for 350 jobs in 109,200 s.f. of new and redeveloped space.
-It is expected to be completed by first quarter 2021.
+The Railyard represents an investment $30-$40 million, with a potential for 350 jobs in 109,200 SF of new and redeveloped space.